Matrix Infinitely Divisible Series: Tail Inequalities and Their Applications: Preliminaries on Infinitely Divisible Distributions

-\end{definition} The L\'{e}vy measure describes the expected number of jumps of a certain height in a time interval of {\it unit} length; a more detailed explanation is given in Appendix \ref{app:levy}.
-The following theorem provides a sufficient and necessary condition for i.d. distributions:
+\end{definition} The L\'{e}vy measure describes the expected number of jumps of a certain height in a time interval of {\it unit} length, and a more detailed discussion is given in Appendix \ref{app:levy} for completeness.